 - Continuous stress (real or imagined) adds up over time, physically shrinking our hippocampus, affecting memory and compromising our ability to reset our nervous system after the stress has past.

 - Without properly releasing the physical response from our bodies after the stress has passed, tension or stored traumas begin to accumulate in the body.

 A great example of this is seen on nature shows.
 We watch the gazelle being chased by the lion and subsequently getting away.
 The camera pans in to the relieved gazelle as we watch it lift its legs and shake fiercely with a final shake through the spine before trotting off.
-This technique of shaking is now being emulated by bio-mechanists and neuroscientists, such as Dr. Peter Levine and Dr. David Berceli, as well as practiced in the YogaFit for Warriors program in an effort to expel trauma and reset the nervous system.
+This technique of shaking is now being emulated by bio-mechanists and neuroscientists, such as Dr. Peter Levine and Dr. David Berceli.
+I also use this practice regularly both personally and with my clients in an effort to expel trauma and reset the nervous system.

 One of the keys to our continued success in the fitness industry, as fitness professionals, is that in large part we are doing similar work of re-setting the nervous system post-stress through exercise and yoga.
 And this works, providing the stress is minimal and the recovery practices are ongoing.
 As we’ve seen from above, chronic stress and deeply held traumas change both our brain and our bodies.
 We must also consider, in using exercise or yoga as a way to release stress, are we in fact experiencing this release, such as the runner’s high or a long savasana or are we furthering the damage by pushing ourselves through tough workouts we essentially don’t have the energy for?
 How can we advance or deepen our current practices to address how we are releasing stress before more damage is created?